kirberich/teensy_ssd1351/README.md

 **Notes**

  - readPixel and readRect aren't implemented yet.
 The display also doesn't support reading data over SPI, so this only works in buffered mode.
 It'll be super fast thanks to that though.
- - I've removed all of the font magic from the ILI9341_t3 library.
-I wanted to make this work first, I'm hoping to add text things back in later.
-Because of the buffering, many of the optimizations done for the fonts aren't really necessary anymore.

 **Thanks**